GargusS/GargusS/README.md

 # Who is Geir Sønnesyn?

-My name is Geir Sønnesyn and I am passionate about technology and have always been fascinated by the power of coding.
-I started my Front-end Developer studies in January 2023.
+My name is Geir Sønnesyn, and I have a strong passion for technology and have always been fascinated by the potential of code.
+I commenced my studies in Front-end Development in January 2023.

-I have a strong background in IT and am particularly interested in web development.
-I am focused on creating user-friendly websites that are both visually appealing and functional.
-I am fairly familiar with HTML, CSS, JavaScript, and eager to learn more and broaden my skillset.
+I possess a solid IT background and have a particular interest in web development.
+My focus is on creating user-friendly websites that are both visually appealing and functional.
+I have a good working knowledge of key front-end technologies such as HTML, CSS, and JavaScript.
+Currently, I am actively working on expanding my expertise to include back-end systems.
+I have begun implementing C# and .NET in my projects, in addition to utilizing SQLite for database solutions.
+For design and styling, I am now also employing Tailwind CSS.

-I am a hard-working and motivated individual who is always looking for ways to expand my knowledge and become better in the field.
+I am a diligent and motivated individual who continuously seeks to expand my knowledge and enhance my skills within the field.

 ---